minto4644/Neunet/README.md

 <img src="imgs/training_complete.png" alt="alt text" width="400" height="250">

 ### Contribution guidelines ###
-**Contains lots of bugs.
+**It may contain bugs.
 Create an issue and helps in development of project.
 I would love to fix them.**

-* Writing tests
-* Code review
-* Other guidelines

 ### Who do I talk to? ###